GoncharIgor/meetups-next-js/README.md

 - server capabilities: possibility to interact with DB and file system
 - file-based routing

-## Under the hood:
+## Under the hood - Architecture:
-- Rust compiler instead of JS one (it replaces Babel)
+- Rust compiler instead of JS one (it replaces Babel) - 17x times faster than Babel.
+To convert TS and JSX to plain JS
-- uses http streaming for serverComponents (progressive SSR).
+- uses http streaming (like websocket, but comparable to walkie talkie - 1 way direction at a time) for serverComponents (progressive SSR).
 For server component - you indicate `server` in comp. name
+- Bundler - Turbopack (beta) is an incremental bundler optimized for JS and TS, written in Rust, and built into Next.js.

 ## Server component
 Are always rendered on the server.
 These are likely components that are fetching some data from your backend